 Link to RB Programme: 1.2 Nuclear Fuel Cycle and Materials Technologies - 1.2.2 Nuclear Power Reactor Fuel

-Project Description/Abstract: e purpose of this project is to enhance the human resource capacity of TAMAS/NRF Co. as knowledgeable consultant to support Iranian nuclear reactors owners to be smart buyers in the procurement of nuclear reactor fuel.
+Project Description/Abstract: The purpose of this project is to enhance the human resource capacity of TAMAS/NRF Co. as knowledgeable consultant to support Iranian nuclear reactors owners to be smart buyers in the procurement of nuclear reactor fuel.
 This project will be focusing in enhancing the knowledge and skill of the company’s personnel in the areas of fuel acceptance activities including assessing fuel design, auditing production process and knowledge and skill in qualification processes to ensure the safety, reliability and performance of the procured fuel.

 Problem to be addressed: TAMAS/NRF Company statute, approved by Iran Parliament included its responsibility to provide safe and reliable nuclear fuel which will be needed in Iran’s nuclear reactors including via procurement and production.
 In this role, TAMAS/NRF Co. shall act as a technical support in purchasing nuclear fuel from foreign fuel supplier to Bushehr NPP (BNPP).
-It is supposed to be able to audit the safety, quality and good performance of the fuel during purchasing process.
+TAMAS/NRF Co. is expectedto be able to audit the safety, quality and good performance of the fuel during purchasing process.
 However, TAMAS/NRF Co has limited experience to effectively carry out the role of technical support organization for fuel qualification to perform its role effectively.
 TAMAS/NRF Co. identifies that knowledge and skill of its personnel in the areas of fuel acceptance activities including assessing fuel design, auditing production process and knowledge and skill in qualification processes requires improvement to ensure the safety of the procured fuel during operation with high safety, efficiency and reliability.

-Stakeholder: • TAMAS/NRF Co.as main counterpart, • Iran’s Nuclear Regulatory Authority (INRA) • Nuclear Power Production and Development (NPPD) Co. as the owner and operator of Bushehr nuclear power plant
+Stakeholder: • TAMAS/NRF Co.as main counterpart, • Iran’s Nuclear Regulatory Authority (INRA) is the nuclear regulatory body in Iran who will issue license in all nuclear related activities in Iran • Nuclear Power Production and Development (NPPD) Co. as the owner and operator of Bushehr nuclear power plant

 Partnerships: N.A.